NextCenturyCorporation/AIDA-Interchange-Format/docker/batch-init/README.md

 $ ./run-scheduler.sh
 ```

-#### Setting up Batch Scheduler Cron Job
+### Setting up Batch Scheduler Cron Job

-The Batch Scheduler can be set up to run via cron job at a specified time.
+The Batch Scheduler Docker container can be set up to run via cron job at a specified time.
 In order to set up a cron job open cron tab with the following command:

 ```bash
 crontab -e